 Double effect in South Australia, Queensland, Western Australia and the Australian Capital Territory

 South Australia, Queensland, Western Australia and the Australian Capital Territory have legislation containing versions of the doctrine of double effect.
-These States (but not the Australian Capital Territory) recognise that if the doctrine of double effect applies, the person who provides the medication will not be liable under the civil or criminal law for the patient’s death (provided certain criteria are met).
+These States (but not the Australian Capital Territory) recognise that if the doctrine of double effect applies, the person who provides the medication will not be liable under the civil or criminal law for the person’s death (provided certain criteria are met).

-- to maintain or improve the comfort of a person who is subject to pain and suffering; and
+- to maintain or improve the comfort of a person who is subject to pain and suffering;

-There is no specific requirement that the person be near death for the section 282A excuse to apply.
+There is no specific requirement that the person be near death for the excuse to apply.
 However, their condition, including whether they are close to death, would be relevant when the health professional considers whether providing the palliative care is ‘reasonable’.

-- was provided in good faith;
+- provided in good faith;

-- was provided with reasonable care and skill; and
+- with reasonable care and skill; and

 Australian Capital Territory

-The Medical Treatment (Health Directions) Act 2006 (ACT) section 17 and the Powers of Attorney Act 2006 (ACT) s86 provides a right for a person to receive ‘relief from pain, suffering and discomfort to the maximum extent that is reasonable in the circumstances’.
+The Medical Treatment (Health Directions) Act 2006 (ACT) section 17 and the Powers of Attorney Act 2006 (ACT) section 86 provide a right for a person to receive ‘relief from pain, suffering and discomfort to the maximum extent that is reasonable in the circumstances’.
 These provisions will apply only where a person is under the care of a health professional and:

 The law on this issue in the States and Territories which have legislation (Western Australia, South Australia, Queensland and the Australian Capital Territory) is detailed in the previous section.
 South Australia's law specifically requires that the person must be in the terminal phase of a terminal illness for the section 17 excuse to apply.

-The legislation in Western Australia refers to a ‘person’ providing the palliative medication, and therefore a doctor is not the only person able to administer the medication.
+The legislation in Western Australia and Queensland refers to a ‘person’ providing the palliative medication, and therefore a doctor is not the only person able to administer the medication.
 In Queensland however a doctor must order the care, and the doctor must give written authorisation.
 In South Australia, the treatment may be given by a ‘medical practitioner responsible for the treatment or care of a patient’, or a person supervised by that medical practitioner who participates in the person’s treatment or care.